DianeRUT/AltSchool-Backend-Exam-2nd-Semester/README.md

 22 Write tests for all endpoints

-[x] Create an ERD for entities and show relationships
+23 Create an ERD for entities and show relationships

-[x] Use Winston and ensure functions and processes are logged
+24 Use Winston and ensure functions and processes are logged

 [def]: ERD.png?raw=true